 Is proved that P ≠ NP, showing 2 problems that are executed in constant complexity time O(1) in a nondeterministic algorithm, but in exponential complexity time related to the length of the input (input size) in a deterministic algorithm.
 These algorithms are essentially simple, so they can not have a significant reduction in its complexity, what could cause the proofs shown here to become invalid.

 Comments: 7 Pages.
-Article written around 5 years ago.
-See also viXra 1603.0107: "Languages Varying in Time and the Problem P x NP".
+Article written around february-2011.
+The problems described here are examples of variable languages.
+See also viXra 1603.0107: "Languages Varying in Time and the P x NP Problem"

 Vixra.org is a pre-print repository rather than a journal.
 Articles hosted may not yet have been verified by peer-review and should be treated as preliminary.
 In particular, anything that appears to include financial or legal advice or proposed medical treatments should be treated with due caution.
 Vixra.org will not be responsible for any consequences of actions that result from any form of use of any documents on this website.